 Do you transfer my personal data outside of the European Economic Area?

-There may be instances where personal information is stored outside the European Economic Area.
-In most cases personal information is not transferred or stored outside of the European Economic Area.
+There may be instances where personal information is stored outside the UK and European Economic Area.
+In most cases personal information is not transferred or stored outside of the UK or European Economic Area.
 If your personal information is processed outside the United Kingdom or European Economic Area, you will be informed of this and the safeguards that are in place.

 How long we will keep your data and how we decide this